Professor Dimitrios Georgakopoulos

 - EN509b Hawthorn campus

-I joined Swinburne University of Technology in July 2016 to start a new Key Laboratory on IoT.
-Before that I served as a Research Director (2008-2014) at CSIRO’s ICT Centre and the Executive Director of the Information Engineering Laboratory, which was the largest Computer Science research program in CSIRO and Australia.
+I am currently a Professor of Computer Science in Swinburne University of Technology’s Faculty of Science, Engineering & Technology, and the inaugural Director the IoT Lab in the university’s Digital Innovation Capability Platform.
+I also lead the Industry 4.0 program in Swinburne’s Manufacturing Futures Research Institute.
+Before that I served as Research Director (2008-2014) of CSIRO’s ICT Centre and a Professor at RMIT University (2014-2016).
+At CSIRO I led the Information Engineering Laboratory, which was the largest Computer Science research program in Australia.
 Prior to joining CSIRO, I held research and management positions in several industrial laboratories in the USA, including Telcordia Technologies (where I helped found two of Telcordia’s Research Centers in Austin, Texas, and Poznan, Poland); Microelectronics and Computer Corporation (MCC) in Austin, Texas; GTE (currently Verizon) Laboratories in Boston, Massachusetts; and Bell Communications Research (Bellcore) in Piscataway, New Jersey.
-I was also a full Professor at RMIT University (2014-2016), and I am currently an Adjunct Professor at the Australian National University and a CSIRO Adjunct Fellow.
+I am a CSIRO Adjunct Fellow since 2014.

-I have authored/co-authored 160+ journal and conference publications in computer science, which include three seminal papers in the areas Service Computing, Workflow Management, Context Management for the Internet of Things (IoT).
-According to Google Scholar, I have more than 11,000 lifetime citations.
-I have served as the General or Program Chair of 20+ major international conferences as well as many other smaller conferences or workshops.
-I have received two outstanding paper awards from the IEEE Computer Society (CS), as well as several IEEE CS service awards.
-I was the recipient of GTE’s (Verizon’s) Excellence Award.
-In Australia, I won four ACT iAwards and a CSIRO Plant Industry divisional innovation award.
-Recent awards in the area of the Internet of Things also include the Black Duck Rookie of the Year Award in the USA and a best paper in the 2017 Hawaii International Conference on System Sciences (HICSS) in Hawai, USA.
+I have authored/co-authored 190+ journal and conference publications in computer science, which include three seminal papers in the areas Service Computing, Workflow Management, Context Management in the Internet of Things (IoT).
+Per Google Scholar, my publications have received 18,000+ citations.
+I have served as the General or Program Chair of 25+ major international conferences, as well as many other smaller conferences or workshops.
+I have received two outstanding/best paper awards from the IEEE Computer Society for the best paper in the IEEE Int.
+Conference on Data Engineering, and a best paper in the 2017 Hawaii International Conference on System Sciences in Hawaii, USA.
+I was the recipient of several IEEE CS service awards and GTE’s Excellence Award.
+Research impact awards include the 2013 Black Duck Rookie of the Year Award.
+In Australia, I have won four ACT iAwards and a CSIRO Plant Industry Divisional Innovation Award.
+More recently in Swinburne, I received the 2018 Vice Chancellor’s Innovation Award, and the 2019 Faculty of Science, Engineering & Technology’s Research Award.

-I have attracted significant external research funding ($35M+) from various industry and government research funding agencies, ranging from DARPA and ARDA in the USA, to the Framework Program in the EU, to the Department of Human Services in Australia.
+I have attracted significant external research funding ($47M+) from industry and various government research funding agencies, ranging from DARPA and ARDA in the USA, to the Framework Program in the EU, to the Departments of Human Services, Industry, and Health as well as other major industry partners in Australia.
+I have 15+ years of experience in managing world class research organisations in both academic and industrial settings.
+I have advised the Australian Federal Government in several areas that included the R&D tax, the NBN, and the creation of the IBM Lab in Melbourne.

 PhD candidate and honours supervision